defispartan/lens-frames/README.md

 The `tx` action allows a frame to send a transaction request to the user's connected wallet.
 Unlike other action types, tx actions have multiple steps.

 First, the client makes a POST request to the `target` URL to fetch data about the transaction.
-The frame server receives a signed frame action payload in the POST body, including the address of the connected wallet in the `address` field.
+The frame server receives a signed frame action payload in the POST body, which includes the `profileId` and optional `signer` field that can be verified using the [authentication](#authentication) steps.
 The frame server must respond with a `200 OK` and a JSON response describing the transaction which satisfies the following type:

 ```ts
 type TransactionTargetResponse {